kevinmartiniano/loan-system/README.md

 Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env
+    ## The database credentials written in .env will be defined at the time of the build.

 Run docker create network command